Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

 &nbsp;

 \** The list of diabetes-related medcode used for the extract (see below) included some which were not specific to diabetes e.g. 'insulin resistance'.
 The list of 'diabetes-specific codes' used to define the cohort here can be found in our [CPRD-Codelists respository](https://github.com/Exeter-Diabetes/CPRD-Codelists/blob/main/Diabetes/exeter_medcodelist_all_diabetes.txt).

 &nbsp;

+\*** We excluded these people as they constituted a large proportion of the cohort but did not have sufficient evidence of actually having diabetes.
+We postulate that the code 'Seen in diabetes clinic' (medcode 285223014) is used for some other purpose in people without diabetes.
+NB: 348,475 (45%) of the final cohort have at least one instance of this code.

+&nbsp;